Transforming kidney health and the burden of CKD

 15 June 2023

-At AstraZeneca, we believe we have an important role to play in driving better patient outcomes.
-We are aiming to help reduce progression to kidney failure by 20% by 2025.
-Through global collaborative initiatives, informed by our real-world evidence (RWE) programme, our ambition is to support healthcare professionals (HCPs) in prioritising CKD diagnosis and management, ensuring patients understand their risk factors and can address these with their HCPs, and to work with stakeholders in prioritising CKD screening at the policy level.
+At AstraZeneca, we believe we have an important role to play in driving better patient outcomes for those with chronic kidney disease (CKD).
+Through global collaborative initiatives, informed by our real-world evidence (RWE) programmes, our ambition is to support healthcare professionals (HCPs) in prioritising CKD diagnosis and management, ensuring patients understand their risk factors and can address these with their HCPs, and to work with stakeholders in prioritising CKD screening at the policy level.

 CKD: a silent disease with devastating consequences for patients

-It’s staggering to see that although CKD is expected to become the world’s fifth leading cause of mortality by 20404, up to 90% of people living with CKD don’t know they have it.3
+CKD is expected to become the world’s fifth leading cause of mortality by 20404, yet up to 90% of people living with CKD don’t know they have it.3

-Patients with CKD experience decreased kidney function and if untreated, their CKD could eventually progress to life-threatening kidney failure5 although most patients are more likely to die from cardiovascular causes before getting to this stage.6 Many of these patients will need renal replacement therapy such as dialysis to replace their kidney function7, which significantly affects their quality of life.8
+Patients with CKD experience decreased kidney function and, if untreated, their CKD could eventually progress to life-threatening kidney failure.5 Many of these patients will need kidney transplant or renal replacement therapy such as dialysis to replace their kidney function6, which significantly affects their quality of life.7 In fact, survey data reveals that individuals living with CKD report 24% lower quality of life scores compared to the general population, with notable impairments in daily activities, mobility and mental health.8

-Even before progression, people living with CKD report that their lives and daily activities are impacted by the disease and its complications.9 They can experience significant physical limitations, loss of quality of life, unemployment, emotional and cognitive disorders, social isolation and premature death.10 If a patient’s CKD advances to where they need dialysis, they may experience additional stress from the financial impact and time commitment of dialysis, while feeling like a burden to caregivers.11
+Even before progression to kidney failure, people living with CKD report that their lives and daily activities are impacted by the disease and its complications.9 They can experience significant physical limitations, loss of quality of life, unemployment, emotional and cognitive disorders, social isolation and premature death.10 If a patient’s CKD advances to where they need dialysis, they may experience mental stressors from the financial impact and time commitment of the treatment.
+Patients may also experience feelings that their care and disease are a burden to caregivers, adding to the mental health impacts of disease.11

 CKD does not just impact patients at the individual level, but also society and the environment more broadly.
-CKD is a leading cause of health expenditure worldwide,12 and its burden weighs heavily on individuals and healthcare systems alike.
-In high-income countries across the world, 2–3% of the annual healthcare budget is spent on renal replacement therapy.13
+CKD is a leading cause of health expenditure worldwide,12 heavily burdening individuals and healthcare systems alike.
+In high-income countries across the world, 2–3% of the annual healthcare budget is spent on renal replacement therapy, such as dialysis.13 Treatment costs are projected to reach approximately $186 billion USD across eight countries worldwide (the United States, Brazil, the United Kingdom, Spain, Germany, the Netherlands, China, and Australia) by 2032.14

-Additionally, treatments for CKD, like dialysis, leave a considerable carbon footprint and can cause environmental pollution due to frequent medical interventions, the use of products that generate medical waste, energy to run machines and water consumption.10 Dialysis remains one of the most carbon-intensive fields in medicine, consuming enormous amounts of water and producing high amounts of medical waste.14 In a year, globally dialysis uses more than 169 billion litres of water10 and creates more than one billion kg of medical waste.15
+Additionally, treatments for kidney disease, like dialysis, leave a considerable carbon footprint and can cause environmental pollution due to frequent medical interventions, the use of products that generate medical waste, energy to run machines and water consumption.10 Dialysis remains one of the most carbon-intensive fields in medicine.15 In a year, globally dialysis uses more than 169 billion litres of water10 and creates more than one billion kg of medical waste.16

 Who is at risk for CKD?

-CKD can affect anyone, but a person is at an increased risk if they have diabetes, high blood pressure, heart disease, obesity, or a family history of chronic kidney disease.17
+CKD can affect anyone, but a person is at an increased risk if they have diabetes, high blood pressure, heart disease, obesity, or a family history of chronic kidney disease.18

-CKD is known as a silent disease in its early stages, since it is normal for patients to experience few, if any, symptoms early on.18 This means it is often diagnosed late and left untreated for too long.18 Typically, people with CKD could lose up to 90% of their kidney function before experiencing any symptoms of the disease.19 Lost kidney function cannot be recovered, leaving healthcare providers (HCPs) and patients with the prospect of kidney failure.20
+CKD is known as a silent disease in its early stages, since it is normal for patients to experience few, if any, symptoms early on.19 This means it is often diagnosed late and left untreated for too long.19 Typically, people with CKD could lose up to 90% of their kidney function before experiencing any symptoms of the disease.20 Lost kidney function cannot be recovered, leaving HCPs and patients with the prospect of kidney failure.21

-Recent RWE of United States health data has demonstrated the benefits of recording a diagnosis at Stage 3 CKD, showing it can help to improve kidney health with a significant decrease in estimated glomerular filtration rate (eGFR) decline.
-Delaying the diagnosis of Stage 3 by one year resulted in an increased disease progression to Stage 4 or 5 by 40% and the risk of needing a kidney transplant or long-term dialysis treatment by 63%, which are indicators of kidney failure.
-This highlights the need for earlier screening in at-risk populations.22
+Recent real-world evidence showed that patients across six countries (United Kingdom, United States, Spain, Italy, Sweden, Japan) taking guideline recommended kidney-protective medications had a 67% lower risk of death and a 20% lower risk of hospitalisation compared to those not on these treatments.22 In comparison, in another study, delaying the diagnosis of Stage 3 by one year resulted in an increased disease progression to Stage 4 or 5 by 40% and the risk of needing a kidney transplant or long-term dialysis treatment by 63%, which are required for the treatment of kidney failure.
+This highlights the need for earlier screening in at-risk populations.23

-While CKD can be difficult to treat on its own, it can also increase the risk of cardiovascular (CV) diseases and death.23,24 Research continues to show the connection between cardiovascular and renal conditions, and since the heart and kidneys are so closely related, CKD can cause or worsen CV conditions such as heart failure.23,24 Up to one in five patients diagnosed with CKD develop HF, making it the leading CV complication in CKD patients.23,24
+Research continues to show the connection between cardiovascular and renal conditions.
+CKD increases the risk of cardiovascular (CV) diseases and death and since the heart and kidneys are so closely related, CKD can cause or worsen CV conditions such as heart failure.24,25 Up to one in five patients diagnosed with CKD develop HF, making it the leading CV complication in CKD patients.24,25

 Our commitment to people living with CKD

-We consider ourselves a central part of the healthcare community and are committed to working with the entire kidney community – patients, HCPs, policymakers, industry leaders and more – to transform CKD delivery and care.
+We are committed to working with the entire kidney community – patients, HCPs, policymakers, industry leaders and more – to transform CKD delivery and care.

 By 2025, our ambition is to support the screening of 140 million people at risk, and to help transform kidney health and reduce the number of patients developing kidney failure by 20% through partnerships with key healthcare stakeholders and policymakers.